-Since 1989, Mississippi has deployed concrete rubble in 107 locations within fifteen permitted reef areas.
-These deployment sites include near shore waters 0.25 miles from the mainland in approximately eight feet of water to sites approximately 30 miles offshore in eighty feet of water.
-This rubble was obtained from several demolition projects, including military barracks, concrete culverts of various sizes, a cooling tower, and an airport runway.
-Concrete rubble sizes varied from six inches to ten feet.
-The larger pieces were placed in offshore areas.
+The importance of assessing bottom type when using concrete reef materials has also been demonstrated in Mississippi where concrete rubble has been deployed in over 100 locations since 1988.
+These deployment sites include nearshore waters 0.25 miles from the mainland in approximately eight feet of water, to sites approximately 30 miles offshore in eighty feet of water.
+Concrete rubble sizes vary from six inches to ten feet.
 Side-scan sonar was utilized to evaluate stability of most of the concrete rubble deployments.
-In most instances, concrete rubble has proven to be very reliable reef material, with no movement and very little subsidence.
+In most instances, concrete rubble has proven to be a very reliable reef material, with no movement and very little subsidence.
 However, in 1996, four barge loads of rubble deployed in a near-shore area, which was mined for sand for beach re-nourishment to a depth of fifteen feet, subsided very quickly.
 Three barge loads of concrete rubble deployed offshore, 3.5 miles south of East Ship Island, could not be detected during a side-scan sonar survey.
-The bottom on this particular reef site (FH-5) consists of silty clay, and its assumed that this material also subsided.
+The bottom on this particular reef site (FH-5) consists of silty clay, and it is assumed that this material also subsided.